Senzatela sizzling on cool night, Rox beat Diamondbacks 8-0

-DENVER (AP) — Antonio Senzatela pitched eight electric innings on a cool evening, Chris Owings had three extra-base hits before leaving with right leg soreness, and the Colorado Rockies snapped a four-game skid by beating the Arizona Diamondbacks 8-0 on Wednesday night.
+DENVER (AP) — Antonio Senzatela pitched eight electric innings on a cool evening, Chris Owings had three extra-base hits before leaving with right hamstring tightness, and the Colorado Rockies snapped a four-game skid by beating the Arizona Diamondbacks 8-0 on Wednesday night.

 Senzatela (1-1) scattered four hits by mixing in a sizzling slider with a fastball that was moving all over.
 He walked two and struck out three.
 Senzatela was lifted for a pinch-hitter in the bottom of the eight after throwing 96 pitches.